Arthurs101/LAB3-NETWORK-S20-UVG-2024/README.md

 # Lab 3 -> Networks

-Diego Alonzo 20172
+- Diego Alonzo 20172
-Arturo Argueta 21527
+- Arturo Argueta 21527
-Renato
+- Renato Guzmán

 ## How to run it?